High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Simulations

+We additionally consider some baseline future simulations -- cases (F1-A),(F1-B), and (F1-C) -- without new investment but with retirements allowed.
+These (F1) simulations provide a reference point for how much generation is retired based on non-utilization in the planned future system, rather than based on replacements from more reliable new generation.

 The results from these different sensitivities are summarized in Table \ref{tab:future_cases_all}.
-Some results from Table \ref{tab:future_cases_all} are visualized in Figures \ref{fig:F2A} through \ref{fig:load_sensitivity}.
-Note that we set a 20-hour time limit for PH in the CEP simulations, but cases (F1) through (F4) all solved within 10 minutes to optimality gaps below 1\%.
+Some detailed results from Table \ref{tab:future_cases_all} are visualized in Figures \ref{fig:F2A} through \ref{fig:load_sensitivity}.
+Note that we set a 20-hour wall clock time limit for PH in our CEP simulations.
+However, cases (F2) through (F4) all solved within 10 minutes to optimality gaps below 1\%.
 For the renewables-only (F5) cases, we saw larger optimality gaps of up to 13\%.
-Thus, these renewables-only cases should be taken with some caution, as they could be somewhat far from the optimal solution.
+Thus, these renewables-only results should be interpreted with some caution, as they could be somewhat far from the optimal solution -- although we are unsure if there is an upper or lower bounding issue (or both).

-When we compare the no-expansion cases on the future (2030) and present (2024) systems, i.e., (F1-A) and (E2), we see that the future system after planned investments and repairs has reduced the production costs by 16\% and has eliminated the load shedding in the system.
+Relative to the modeled present-day (2024) system (E2), the modeled future (2030) system (F1-A) with only planned generation has substantially improved bulk-system performance, reducing production costs by 17\% and eliminating load shedding in the scenarios considered.
+This suggests that planned repairs and additions should materially improve system reliability.
+However, these planned improvements do not ensure an adequate reserve margin after accounting for the retirement of non-utilized units.